-In the light of this understanding, we can find new ways of relating to these difficulties and to begin to let go of unhelpful struggles, and commit to living a courageous and valued life.
+In the light of this understanding, I can support you to find new ways of relating to these difficulties, to begin to let go of unhelpful struggles, and commit to living a courageous and valued life.

 Problems we can work with